Home Compare FTK.DE vs SGRO.L

 flatexDEGIRO vs SEGRO: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with flatexDEGIRO SE carrying a narrow edge on growth.
+flatexDEGIRO SE holds the cleaner structural position, with the lead spread across growth and profitability.
 SEGRO still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.